iterative/terraform-provider-iterative/README.md

 - Rapidly move local machine learning experiments to a cloud infrastructure
 - Take advantage of training models on spot instances without losing any progress
 - Configure provisioning of compute resources from any of the supported vendors in a unified manner
-- Automatically unregister and remove cloud resources (never forget to turn your GPU off again)
+- Automatically destroy unused cloud resources (never forget to turn your GPU off again)

 ## Prerequisites